YOU ARE COMPLETE IN CHRIST

 Therefore, if you fail to renew, sanctify or reset your mind by constantly imbibing and meditating upon the teachings or words of Christ, your mind will constantly oppose, doubt, or reject spiritual truths or divine instructions, thereby hindering you from appropriating, enjoying and manifesting the riches of Christ in you (1 Cor.
 2:14, Rom.
 8:7).

-Therefore, begin to renew your mind increasingly and you will begin to appropriate, enjoy and manifest increasingly God’s inexhaustible riches in you.
+Therefore, arise today and begin to renew your mind increasingly according to the truths of God’s Word and you will begin to appropriate, enjoy and manifest increasingly God’s inexhaustible riches in your spirit.

 Prayer: My Dear Heavenly Father, I am so glad to know that I am complete in Christ, filled to the brim in my spirit with all the fullness of God.
-Help me Holy Spirit to tap into, draw out and manifest the inexhaustible riches of God in my spirit, in Jesus’ name.
+My Dear Holy Spirit, teach and help me daily to tap into, draw out, and manifest the inexhaustible riches of God in my spirit, in Jesus’ name.
 Amen.